 Background: Unresectable hepatocellular carcinoma (HCC) accounts for 70% of diagnosed HCC.
-Tislelizumab (BGB-A317) is a humanized IgG4 monoclonal antibody with high affinity and specificity for programmed cell death receptor-1 (PD-1).
-Tislelizumab was specifically engineered to minimize $F_c\gamma R$ binding on macrophages that, based on preclinical evidence, is believed to minimize potentially negative interactions with other immune cells.
-A first-in-human, phase 1A/1B study (NCT02407990) demonstrated that single-agent tislelizumab was generally well tolerated and showed preliminary evidence of antitumor activity in patients with advanced solid tumors, including HCC.
+Tislelizumab (previously known as BGB-A317) is a humanized, IgG4 monoclonal antibody with high affinity and binding specificity for programmed cell death receptor-1 (PD-1).
+Furthermore, tislelizumab was specifically engineered to minimize $F_c\gamma R$ binding on macrophages, thereby abrogating antibodydependent phagocytosis, a potential mechanism of T-cell clearance.
+A first-in-human, phase 1A/1B study (NCT02407990) demonstrated that single-agent tislelizumab was generally well tolerated and showed evidence of antitumor activity in patients with advanced solid tumors, including HCC.
 A recommended phase 3 dose of 200 mg administered intravenously (IV) every 3 weeks (Q3W) has been established for tislelizumab.

-Methods: This global, phase 3, randomized, multicenter study (NCT03412773) was designed to evaluate the efficacy and safety of tislelizumab compared with sorafenib as a potential first-line treatment of unresectable HCC.
-Adult patients, aged ≥18 years, with unresectable, histologically confirmed HCC, an ECOG score ≤1, Child-Pugh A classification, BCLC Stage C disease or BCLC Stage B disease that has relapsed after loco-regional therapy, and who have not received prior systemic therapy, are being enrolled.
-Approximately 640 patients from 100 international centers are planned to be randomized (1:1) to receive tislelizumab 200 mg IV Q3W or sorafenib 400 mg orally BID.
-The primary outcome of this study is overall survival (OS) of patients treated with tislelizumab compared with OS of patients treated with sorafenib; secondary outcomes include objective response rate, progression-free survival, duration of response, time to progression, and quality-of-life outcomes.
+Methods: This global, phase 3, randomized, multicenter study (NCT03412773) was designed to evaluate the efficacy and safety of tislelizumab compared with sorafenib as a first-line treatment of unresectable HCC.
+Adult patients, aged ≥18 years, with unresectable, histologically confirmed HCC, an ECOG score ≤1, Child-Pugh A classification, BCLC Stage C disease or BCLC Stage B disease that has relapsed after locoregional therapy, and who have not received prior systemic therapy, are being enrolled.
+Approximately, 640 patients from 100 international centers will be randomized (1:1) to receive tislelizumab 200 mg IV Q3W or sorafenib 400 mg orally BID.
+The primary outcome of this non-inferiority study is overall survival (OS) of patients treated with tislelizumab compared with OS of patients treated with sorafenib; secondary outcomes include objective response rate, progression-free survival, duration of response, time to progression, and quality-of-life outcomes.
 Safety/tolerability assessments include monitoring adverse events (AEs), including immune-related AEs, as well as physical examinations, vital signs, and electrocardiograms.
-Exploratory endpoints include assessment of potential biomarkers, characterization of the tislelizumab pharmacokinetic profile in patients with HCC, and assessment of host immunogenicity to tislelizumab.
+Exploratory endpoints include assessment of potential predictive biomarkers, characterization of the tislelizumab pharmacokinetic profile in patients with HCC, and to determine host immunogenicity against tislelizumab.